New research sheds light on a connection between hair dyes, straighteners, relaxers, and breast cancer.

 It has been known for some time that hairdressers have a higher risk of cancer due to everyday contact with potential carcinogens in hair care products, but what about their clients?

-There’s a brand new report in the journal Carcinogenesis investigating the links between increased breast cancer risk and use of hair dyes, relaxers, straighteners, and conditioning creams containing cholesterol or placenta.
+There’s a brand new report in the journal Carcinogenesis investigating the links between increased breast cancer risk and the use of hair dyes, relaxers, straighteners, and conditioning creams containing cholesterol or placenta.

 Researchers analyzed data on 4,285 women, ages 20-75, who were taking part in the Women’s Circle of Health Study (over half of these women had breast cancer).